-HIST 187-188-189 History of
+HIST 187-188-189

-the Afro-American I-II-III (3 cr.)
+Black History I-II-III (3 cr.)
 (3 cr.)
 (3 cr.)
 A survey of Black history, his relationships and contributions to the American society; the period of slavery; the period of caste subordination; the period of new mobility and growing Black protest.
 Preferrable but not mandatory that courses be taken sequentially.
 Lect.
 3 hrs. per wk.